1nam/psychic-succotash/README.md

 --------------------
 super easy works On or offline
 ---------------------------------
-simply run the bash script in linux terminal or gitbash for windows puts everything in one folder ready to use note: index.html is your main page simply add all 3 pages on your github repo the pages link to each other
+simply run the dark_bash_auto.sh script in linux terminal or gitbash for windows puts everything in one folder ready to use note: index.html is your main page simply add all 3 pages on your github repo the pages link to each other no api or any library to link to just super simple.

 having issues just ask Chatgpt, i did this with the help of --> ("https://chat.openai.com")